Managing an organization

-- In the drop down menu, click More
+- In the drop-down menu, hover over More

-You can remove any user from your Organization to strip them of access of your Organization and its projects and tasks.
+You can remove any user from your organization to strip them of access to your organization and its projects and tasks.

-In order to remove somebody from an Organization, the following must be true:
+To remove somebody from an organization, the following must be true:

 - You and the person you would like to remove must belong to the same team

-If you are not in the same Team or already removed someone from the Team, invite the person into a Team for the sole purpose of removing them from your Organization immediately after.
+If you are not in the same team or already have removed someone from the team, invite the person into a team for the sole purpose of removing them from your organization immediately after.